 It is also recommended that you look at other sources for information.
 For example, US News and World Report put the median salary for Massage Therapists at $39,990 for 2017.
 Keep in mind that these are national figures, and you should look for figures that reflect your geography.

 In the Miami-Fort Lauderdale-West Palm Beach, FL metropolitan area, the mean annual wage for Massage Therapists was $44,510 in May 2018.

 How Long Will it Take to Find Job after Graduation?

-While no school (including us) can guarantee you a job, you can look at a school’s official job placement disclosures to see if the odds are your favor.
-For example, the official job-placement rate in 2018 for Massage Therapy graduates at Acupuncture and Massage College was 78%.
+While no school (including us) can guarantee you a job, you can look at a school’s official job placement disclosures to see if the odds are in your favor.
+For example, the official job placement rate in 2018 for Massage Therapy graduates at Acupuncture and Massage College was 78%.
 This means that almost 80% of our graduates that year found employment as massage therapists!